ClaraUktar/hpi-ii-project-2022/README.md

 The ES dump crawler fetches EPO data from a ElasticSearch dump file created using [elasticdump](https://github.com/elasticsearch-dump/elasticsearch-dump) and produces the entries to the `patents` topic in Kafka.

+## Neo4j Crawler

+The Neo4j crawler fetches integrated company data from a Neo4j database and produces the entries to the `companies` topic in Kafka.

+## Data Cleaner

+The data cleaner consumes companies from the `companies` topic.
+It cleans all of the attributes of a company.
+Those cleaned companies are then produced to the `companies-cleaned` topic.
+Additionally, detected duplicates are produced to the `companies-duplicate` topic.
+Lastly, if the company cannot be cleaned and not be related to a duplicate, it is produced to the `companies-deleted` topic.

 ### Kafka Connect

 [Kafka Connect](https://docs.confluent.io/platform/current/connect/index.html) is a tool to move large data sets into